deanagan/practice-sql/README.md

-# sql-server-queries
+# Practice SQL
-Some SQL Server Queries
+Some SQL Server Queries for practice